DON’T FOLLOW YOUR PASSION: Career Advice for a Young Person Looking for Success

 Don’t Follow Your Passion

-One of the worst pieces of career advice that young people often get is “follow your passion” or “follow your dreams”.
-I used to believe this, but in my experience this is completely wrong because it puts you in a position of following your feelings.
+One of the worst pieces of career advice that young people often get is “follow your passion”, or “follow your dreams”.
+I used to believe this, but years of experience and observation has convinced me this is completely wrong because it puts you in a position of following your feelings.
 Feelings are never consistent enough to build a career on.
 More reliable career advice is to follow the opportunities the economy offers.
-In terms of a career, “opportunities” are those things the world pays good money for.
+In terms of a career, “opportunities”, they’re those things the world pays good money for.
 This leads to my second point, but watch the video below first.
-It’s wise and true:
+It’s wise and true.
+I didn’t make this video, but it’s definitely worth watching:

 Don’t Train for Work That Makes Less Than $40 Per Hour